INSULIN ADMINISTRATION GUIDE

 (original graphic by marvistavet.com)

 Insulin is the injectable medication you will be using to control your diabetic dog’s blood sugar.
-As insulin therapy is started, the optimal dose for your pet is unknown and will have to be determined by trial and error.
+When insulin therapy is first started, the optimal dose for your pet will be unknown and will have to be determined by trial and error.

 Most dogs will need insulin injections twice a day, though occasionally a patient is found where a single dose is very long acting and once-a-day insulin works out.
-A dose will be selected based on what research has shown to be a good starting point, and after a couple of weeks your dog will return for a glucose “curve” where blood sugar levels will be mapped out over the course of a 10-24 hour period.
-The curve will show if the insulin is lasting long enough and if the dose should be raised, lowered, or kept the same.
+A dose will be selected based on what research has shown to be a good starting point and after a week or two, a glucose "curve" will be needed to map out the blood sugar levels over the day.
+This has traditionally been done in the hospital with blood glucose samplings done every 2 hours during the hospital's hours of operation.
+Alternatively, a continuous monitor such as a Libre Freestyle® (made for human use) can be implanted on the pet's skin and several curves can be obtained at home via a special reader or cell phone.
+The curve or curves will show if the insulin is lasting long enough and if the dose should be raised, lowered, or kept the same.

 (original graphic by marvistavet.com)